lra/mackup/README.md

 # Make it executable
 chmod +x mackup

-# Launch it and restore your files from Dropbox
+# Launch it and restore your files
 ./mackup restore
 ```